Here you'll find answers to the general questions we get asked the most about about water filtration

 Depending on your water source a range of contaminants, chemicals or minerals may be present.

-Whilst mains water in the UK is usually considered safe to drink, our utility companies spend millions of pounds per year to ensure this.
+Mains water in the UK is usually considered safe to drink; our utility companies spend millions of pounds per year to ensure this.
 Mains water can contain minerals such as Magnesium and Calcium.
 It will also have been chemically treated in order to kill bacteria and microorganisms and may therefore also contain chemicals such as chlorine or chloramines.

 Borehole water on the other hand has had no treatment apart from the natural filtration process so may not be safe to drink, and may also contain suspended particles, dissolved minerals and a very wide range of other contaminants which you may need or prefer to remove.